SchoonerFest Regatta returns to Portland

 Six historic schooners have made plans to race in Portland Harbor June 23 to 24 in the second running of Portland SchoonerFest & Regatta according to the event organizer Tall Ships Portland.
 Last year's overall winner, Schooner Alert, will race against visitors from down east Maine and as far as Gloucester, Mass all determined to win either the Alert Cup or a coveted bottle of Rhum Clement.

-Students from 4 Maine schools have signed on to sail to Cuba on board the nation's largest civilian tall ship, the Oliver Hazard Perry.
-Sailing from Florida to Cuba over February vacation, the students and several faculty members will stand watch, navigate, steer, sleep, eat and practice their Spanish while on board.
+Educators from several schools have signed on to sail the Maine coast this summer with Tall Ships Maine.
+Sailing from Portland on board Schooner Harvey Gamage, the educators are busy recruiting students and faculty members to stand watch, navigate, steer, sleep, eat and learn leadership skills on board.
 Faculty from the schools will go along to get their own educations at sea.
-The ship has 17 professional crew in addition to the sail trainees.
-Last year, students sailed the same ship from Bermuda to Florida.
+The ship has 9 professional crew in addition to the sail trainees.
 For more information, see here.

 la verdad bell in custody of El Galeon. . .For now

 Feature Story By Ben Heselton-Clements

 For the past year and a half the Spanish replica ship El Galeon has been sailing around the world with an extra piece of cargo: a heavy brass bell from the doomed ship La Verdad, which sank off Bermuda in 1899.
 Someone, perhaps a survivor of the shallow-water wreck, salvaged the ship's bell which ultimately was brought to America and purchased in 1979 in an antique shop by Thomas Cox then of Peaks Island, Maine.